Seal of Oklahoma: Design

 The Seal of the Creek (Muscogee) Nation is in the lower left-hand ray.
 It consists of a sheaf of wheat and a plow.
 The plow and sheaf of wheat were chosen as modern symbols of agricultural industry, for which the Creeks were noted from earliest times.
 It is a reference to the prosperity that agriculture brought to the Creek people.

 The Seal of the Seminole Nation is in the lower right-hand ray.
 It consists of a plumed tribesman shown paddling a canoe across the lake to a village with a trading post standing near the shore.
 This scene represents some of the early customs surrounding the act of gathering, preserving and trading plants that were held sacred in connection with their ancient tribal religious rites and ceremonies.
 It is symbolic of peace and plenty.

 Around the large star are 45 smaller stars, representing the 45 U.S. states that existed prior to Oklahoma's statehood (the large star would be the 46th star in the seal, representing Oklahoma's admission as the 46th state).

-The seal was adopted by the 1905 constitutional convention of the proposed state of Sequoyah.
-Sequoyah, named for the inventor of the Cherokee syllabary, was a bid for statehood by Indian Territory, which comprised the eastern half of present-day Oklahoma.